Ndamukong Suh: 2013

-2014 season
+2014

 Suh appeared in and started all 16 games in the 2014 season.
 He totaled 20 quarterback hits, three passes defensed, 53 tackles and 8.5 sacks.
-In Week 17, against the Green Bay Packers, Suh stepped on quarterback Aaron Rodgers' calf.
+In the regular-season finale against the Green Bay Packers, Suh stepped on quarterback Aaron Rodgers' calf.
 Suh received a one-game suspension, seemingly barring him from the Wild Card Round playoff game the following week against the Dallas Cowboys; but on appeal, arbitrator Ted Cottrell reversed the suspension, opting instead for another fine worth $70,000.
-He was named to the Pro Bowl and earned first team All-Pro honors.
-Suh played in the Wild Card Round against the Cowboys and sacked Tony Romo twice in the 24–20 loss.
-He was ranked 24th by his fellow players on the NFL Top 100 Players of 2015.
+Suh was named to the Pro Bowl and earned first team All-Pro honors.
+He played in the Wild Card Round against the Cowboys and sacked Tony Romo twice in the 24–20 loss.
+Suh was ranked 24th by his fellow players on the NFL Top 100 Players of 2015.

 Miami Dolphins

-2015 season
+2015

 On March 11, 2015, the Miami Dolphins announced that they had signed Suh to a six-year, $114 million contract with $60 million guaranteed.
 The contract made him the highest-paid defensive player in NFL history, passing Houston Texans defensive end J. J. Watt.

-During a game against the Washington Redskins on September 13, 2015, as Redskins' running back Alfred Morris was still lying on the ground following a tackle, Suh appeared to knock Morris's helmet off with his leg.
+During the season-opener against the Washington Redskins, as Redskins running back Alfred Morris was still lying on the ground following a tackle, Suh appeared to knock Morris' helmet off with his leg.
 The next day, the NFL announced that they would not discipline him, as "Suh's action was not deemed a kick".
 Suh started all 16 games in 2015, finishing the season with 61 tackles, six sacks, and five passes defended.
 He was ranked 40th on the NFL Top 100 Players of 2016.

-2016 season
+2016

 In 2016, Suh started all 16 games with 72 tackles, five sacks, and six passes defended.
 He was named to his fifth Pro Bowl.
-He was ranked 55th by his peers on the NFL Top 100 Players of 2017.
+Suh was ranked 55th by his peers on the NFL Top 100 Players of 2017.

-2017 season
+2017

 During Thursday Night Football against the Baltimore Ravens in Week 8, Suh committed two unnecessary roughness penalties, including one moment where he attempted to choke Ryan Mallett and shove him out of reach.
-Suh claimed that his choke on Mallett was a self-defense, thinking that Mallett tried to attack him first.
+Suh claimed that his choke on Mallett was in self-defense, thinking that Mallett tried to attack him first.
 The Dolphins lost 40–0.
 Suh finished the season with 48 combined tackles, 4.5 sacks, and two forced fumbles.
 He was ranked 61st by his peers on the NFL Top 100 Players of 2018.

 On March 14, 2018, Suh was released, to free up a large amount of salary cap, after playing three seasons with the Dolphins.